 With so many microphones picking up a wide range of noises, mute yourself when you’re not speaking.
 This prevents unwanted noise from getting into the meeting, like sirens outside your window or other people in the household making noise.
 It also prevents feedback and makes sure that everyone can focus only on the person that is speaking at that time.
 There’s nothing more distracting than trying to listen to someone and for someone else to be making a lot of noise trying to untangle their headphones.
 Just remember to unmute yourself when it’s your turn to speak!

 So what kinds of virtual meeting software can you use?
 There are plenty of options out there, from Zoom and Microsoft Teams to Google Meet and BlueJeans.
 BlueJeans is designed with businesses in mind, by including all the features you would need for the workplace.
 It is secure and stable, ensuring only the people present will be able to hear what is said.
 It includes the function to record meetings, giving you the option to create online seminars for others to review later, or simply re-watch the meeting to double-check things instead of making notes.

 Creating a virtual meeting room is a straightforward process in BlueJeans.
 Download the app to your desktop or laptop, and follow the instructions to start a new meeting.
 Set the start time, end time, add a description with an agenda, and invite the participants via email.

 These participants will receive a notification to join the meeting at a specific time and can log in to the secure platform via the app or by the browser if they don’t have the app.

-As well as meetings with smaller teams, BlueJeans also gives users the opportunity to create conferences and events for many more people.
+As well as virtual meetings with smaller teams, BlueJeans also gives users the opportunity to create conferences and events for many more people.
 Broadcast webinars, training educasts, and all-employee meetings to up to 50,000 people.
 With polling and Q&A features, the large-scale events through BlueJeans can be interactive and fully immersive, allowing you to completely engage your audiences.